department-of-veterans-affairs/va.gov-team/products/health-care/supply-reordering-tool/research/2024-03-Supply-Reordering-Research/2024-03-usability-test-conversation-guide.md

 At this point, you realized that you forgot to add X supply to this order, how would you go about adding that to this order?

-For ½ the participants : Let’s say that at this point in your order, you realize that you need to ask a question to your VA provider before placing the order, and you need to save this order and come back later to submit.
+Let’s say that at this point in your order, you realize that you need to ask a question to your VA provider before placing the order, and you need to save this order and come back later to submit.
 Could you show me how you would save this order, then resubmit it?

 #### _Step 4: Confirmation screen_

-So at this point in the order you would see a confirmation screen.
+So at this point in the order, you would see a confirmation screen.
 Here is what that looks like : (share screen of screenshot and/or prototype screen)

 Can you share any reactions and thoughts you have for this?

 Is there anything confusing or if you have any questions on this page?

 Can you tell me what you ordered here?
+Would you like to add anything to this page?

 # _Overall_

-How would you rate this reordering overall experience from 1 to 5, 5 being the best?
+How would you rate this reordering overall experience from 1 to 5, 5 being the easiest?

 If you could change one thing about this supply reordering experience, what would it be?